benjamin-ackerman/R_products_tutorial/README.md

 Next, while we have the terminal open and directed into the "halloween" directory, let's download the data that we'll be including in the R package by running the following command:

 ```
+mkdir data
 curl https://raw.githubusercontent.com/fivethirtyeight/data/master/candy-power-ranking/candy-data.csv > data/candy_data.csv
 ```

-Note that the code above does 3 things: 1) it uses `curl` to read the csv file from FiveThirtyEight's data repo, 2) it uses `>` to funnel the output into the file 'data/candy_data.csv', and 3) since the 'data' directory didn't already exist, it went ahead and created it!
+Note that the code above does 3 things: 1) it creates a new directory within "halloween" called "data" using `mkdir`, 2) it uses `curl` to read the csv file from FiveThirtyEight's data repo, 3) it uses `>` to funnel the output into the file 'data/candy_data.csv'.

 *a note for PC users, you may need to use `wget` instead of `curl`*